kubernetes/community/contributors/design-proposals/statefulset-update.md

  - StatefulSet update must support singleton StatefulSets.
 However, an update in this case will cause a temporary outage.
 This is acceptable as a single process application is, by definition, not highly available.
- - Disruption in Kubernetes is controlled by PodDistruptionBugets.
+ - Disruption in Kubernetes is controlled by PodDistruptionBudgets.
 As StatefulSet updates progress one Pod at a time, and only occur when all other Pods have a Status of Running and a Ready Condition, they can not violate reasonable PodDisrutptionBugdets.